-Here in the Portland, trees give us a strong cultural identity.
+Here in the Portland, trees provide us with a strong cultural identity.
 Our sense of place is rooted in a forested landscape.
 Early in its settlement, land was quickly cleared.
 But soon trees were planned for and planted as Portland developed, becoming an essential element in Portland’s neighborhoods, parks, and streets.
-Mature Douglas-fir trees frame a familiar view eastward toward Mt Hood in Washington Park.
-Iconic heritage trees scattered throughout the city provide us with a connection to Portland’s past.
+Now, mature Douglas-fir trees frame a familiar view eastward toward Mt Hood from Washington Park.
+Iconic heritage trees scattered throughout the city provide us with a living connection to Portland’s past.
 Towering elms of the downtown Park Blocks and oaks arching over boulevards of our earliest platted neighborhoods form the image of our city, our home.

 We value trees for many reasons - for aesthetic value and sensory experience, the habitat they create for our wildlife, and for cleaner air and water.
 They also regulate summer temperatures, increase property values, and calm traffic, among other benefits.

 During the Tree Inventory Project we have been asking volunteers “Why do you inventory trees in Portland?”

 “To do our share in the community, working together, outside!”

 “Improve my tree knowledge.”

 “To meet new neighbors in my new neighborhood and be with trees!”